edgexfoundry/app-service-configurable/snap/README.md

 /var/snap/edgex-app-service-configurable/current/config/res/

 ### Configuration Overrides
-While it's possible on Ubuntu Core to provide additional profiles via gadget snap content interface, quite often only minor changes to existing profiles are required.
+While it's possible to manually edit the profile-specific ```configuration.toml``` files (found in ```$SNAP_DATA/config/res/<profile>```) prior to enabling the service, quite often only minor changes to existing profiles are required.
 These changes can be accomplished via support for EdgeX environment variable configuration overrides via the snap's configure hook.
 If the service has already been started, setting one of these overrides currently requires the service to be restarted via the command-line or snapd's REST API.
 If the overrides are provided via the snap configuration defaults capability of a gadget snap, the overrides will be picked up when the services are first started.

 The following syntax is used to specify service-specific configuration overrides: